-The same rule for shoes applies to backpacks: make sure you complete several hikes with your bag packed the same way (and with the same weight) you’ll carry on the GR20.
+The same rule for shoes applies to backpacks: make sure you complete several hikes with your bag packed the same way (and same weight) you’ll carry on the Haute Route.
 Also similar to shoes, backpacks need to be broken in through use, and your body needs to get used to the feeling of wearing it for extended periods of time.
 In terms of size, most campers will need between 45 and 65 liters.
-Those staying in refuges will find that 30-40L is perfect.
 If you’re purchasing a new one, most good outdoors stores have experienced staff that will help you find the right fit and style for your needs.
-Bonus points if the pack has a system for quickly stashing your trekking poles!

 Don’t forget to bring a pack cover (included with many newer backpacks) to protect against rain.
 This is an absolute must-have.

-If you plan on using your phone as a GPS to navigate along the GR20 (which we highly recommend!), it’s imperative that it stays charged.
-Even if you’re not, you’re likely to have something that necessitates having a full battery.
-Some refuges will allow you to charge electronics (sometimes for free & often for a small fee), but this certainly isn’t a guarantee everywhere.
+If you plan on using your phone as a GPS to navigate along the Walker’s Haute Route (which we highly recommend!), it’s imperative that it stays charged.
+Many campgrounds will allow you to charge electronics, but this isn’t a guarantee everywhere.
 Carrying a small battery backup or one of these nifty portable solar panels will give you a little more freedom and peace of mind.
 In our Camping Guide, we’ve noted the availability of electronics charging along every stage.

-If you plan on camping along the GR20, there’s a lot more gear you need to think about than just your hiking basics.
+If you plan on camping along the Walker’s Haute Route, there’s a lot more gear you need to think about than just your hiking basics.
 Don’t worry though, we’ve got you covered!

 Use this camping gear list in conjunction with the personal items list, miscellaneous list, and men’s or women’s clothing list to put together your perfect Walker’s Haute Route packing list.

 |Item||Our recommended gear|

-If you’re planning on sleeping in refuges, gites, and hotels along the Walker’s Haute Route, you can enjoy the benefit of a shorter packing list!
-This list has a few items you’ll want to make sure you pack.
+If you’re planning on sleeping in mountain refuges and hotels along the Walker’s Haute Route, you can enjoy the benefit of a shorter packing list!
+This list has a few items you’ll need specifically for sleeping in gites and refuges.
 While you don’t need much, there are some essentials that you’ll be glad to have for these communal accommodation situations.
-Use this list in conjunction with the other lists (except for the camping gear list) to ensure that you’re well prepared for your GR20 adventure.
+Use this list in conjunction with the other lists (except for the camping gear list) to ensure that you’re well prepared for your Haute Route adventure.

 Note: there are some repeats on this list that we’ve also included on the other lists.
-However, we wanted to highlight items on this list that are especially important for anyone who is staying primarily in dorm-style accommodation.
+However, we wanted to highlight items on this list that are especially important for anyone who is staying primarily in refuges.